mrdwab/SOfun/README.md

 1. `SampleToSum`: Samples from a specified range for a vector of a specified length adding up to a specified value.
 1. `shifter`: "Shifts" values in a vector.
 1. `shuffler`: Shuffles the elements of a vector such that no single element is in the same place it was before.
+1. `sortEnds`: Selects the top-n highest or lowest values in a vector.
+1. `TabulateInt`: Modifies tabulate to work with non-positive integers too.
 1. `tidyHTML`: Downloads and parses a page after the page has been sent to the online HTML Tidy web service.
 1. `toColClasses`: Converts `data.frame` columns to specified column classes.
 1. `TriIndex`: Given the number of rows in a symmetric matrix, calculate the row and column indices of the upper or lower triangles.